marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 As result there will be list (database with "name" and "phone-number") of listeners, which invited by music-bands;

-Service provide ability to see full list of this listeneres.
+Service provide ability to see full list of this listeners.

-    but this is should be available just for adminstrators (of party/service/website);
+    but this is should be available just for administrators (of party/service/website);

 <hr />